Published by: JuliaThis post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 A lot of people forget that R.L.
 Stine started his career writing humorous books and magazines.
 While at OSU, he was the editor of the OSU humor magazine.
 Weirdly, he also wrote the jokes for the Bazooka Joe chewing gum wrappers.

-His first book was “How to Be Funny”.
+His first book was “How to Be Funny” (Check it out here).
 He knows a thing or two about humor.
 One of the nice things about his Goosebumps series is that those books make kids giggle, as well as scare them a little.

 Again, injecting humor into your writing is not a subject you see covered very often in writing courses.
 So, I was very pleased to see it included in Bob’s masterclass.